d-heck/phonebook/README.md

 	 * It then assigns them a random phone number.
 	 *
 	 *
 	 * Each person is created by selecting a name at random from one of the two files included.
-(First Names & Last Names) *
+	 * (firstnames.txt & lastnames.txt)
+	 *
 	 * This list of people (nodes) is then entered into an AVL tree where the user can search for
 	 * specific enteries (by First/Last name or Phone Number).